Yuvaramesh/Chatbot-with-Gemma-Model/README.md

 1. Open the application in your browser.
 2. Enter your question in the input field.
 3. Press the "Submit" button.
-4. View the answer provided by the system.
+4. Answers will be provided by the system.

 ## Project Structure
 chatbot-with-gemma-model